Welcome to Duane Bowker's Home Page!

 Beach State Park),

 and Marlu Lake.
-I've also been working with a couple of the local
+I also worked with a couple of the local

 watershed organizations to do horseshoe crab monitoring and a few